moebel-de/frontend-developer-coding-task/README.md

 # Moebel.de Frontend developer coding task

+## Start Application

+To start the application there are two options:
+1. Start the client and server in dev mode with __npm run start__
+2. Create a build with __npm run build__ and then start the express server with __npm run dev:server__

 ## Brief

 The goal is to create a weather app that shows the weather forecast for a given city.
 We recommend to either use https://openweathermap.org/api or create a mock api, for instance via https://github.com/typicode/json-server